googleinterns/FarmLink/README.md

 If you haven't installed npm, navigate to this [download tutorial](https://www.npmjs.com/get-npm) and do so before continuing.

-Now, navigate to the `view` directory within the codebase and run the following command (The command below assumes that the name of the directory you cloned into is `farmlink`.
-If it is not, replace farmlink in all paths with the name you gave the directory):
+Now, navigate to the `view` directory within the codebase and run the following command.
+(The commands below assume that the directory you cloned into is `~/farmlink`.
+If it is not, replace `~/farmlink` in all paths with the path to the directory):

     ~/farmlink/view npm install